-The Group and the Company is exposed to financial risks arising from its operations and the use of financial instruments.
-The key financial risks include credit risk, liquidity risk and interest rate risk.
+The Group and the Company are exposed to financial risks arising from its operations and the use of financial instruments.
+The key financial risks include credit risk, liquidity risk, interest rate risk, foreign currency risk and market price risk.
 The board of directors reviews and agrees policies and procedures for the management of these risks, which are executed by the Chief Financial Officer.
 The Audit Committee provides independent oversight to the effectiveness of the risk management process.
 It is, and has been throughout the current and previous financial year, the Group's policy that no trading in derivatives for speculative purposes shall be undertaken.